fpgadeveloper/zynqmp-hailo-ai/README.md

 <!-- updater end -->

 #### Notes:
+1. The Vivado Edition column indicates which designs are supported by the Vivado *Standard* Edition, the FREE edition which can be used without a license.
+Vivado *Enterprise* Edition requires a license however a 30-day evaluation license is available from the AMD Xilinx Licensing site.
+2. The Stack Designs use the [M.2 M-key Stack FMC] with the [RPi Camera FMC] stacked on top of it.
+The non-stack designs use the [FPGA Drive FMC Gen4] on one FMC connector, and the [RPi Camera FMC] on another.
-1. The `zcu106` target design uses the [FPGA Drive FMC Gen4][1] as the M.2 adapter for the Hailo-8.
+3. The `zcu106` target design uses the [FPGA Drive FMC Gen4] as the M.2 adapter for the Hailo-8.
-   In that design, the [FPGA Drive FMC Gen4][1] connects to HPC1 while the [RPi Camera FMC][3] connects to the HPC0 connector.
+   In that design, the [FPGA Drive FMC Gen4] connects to HPC1 while the [RPi Camera FMC] connects to the HPC0 connector.
-2. The `pynqzu` target design has video pipelines for only 2 cameras (CAM1 and CAM2 as labelled on the RPi Camera FMC).
+4. The `pynqzu` target design has video pipelines for only 2 cameras (CAM1 and CAM2 as labelled on the RPi Camera FMC).
 This is due to the resource limitations of the devices on these boards.
-3. The `zcu106_hpc0` and `uzev` target designs have support for 2x M.2 modules.
+5. The `zcu106_hpc0` and `uzev` target designs have support for 2x M.2 modules.
 To use the Hailo demo scripts, at least one of these modules must be the [Hailo-8 M.2 AI Acceleration Module].
 The second slot can be used for a second Hailo module, or an NVMe SSD for storage.